trevordevore/levure/README.md

     folder: ./libraries
 ```

-## components
+## ui

-There are three ways to load components.
-The first way is to specify a folder containing folders of components.
+There are three ways to load ui stacks.
+The first way is to specify a folder containing folders of ui stacks.
 The second is to target a specific folder containing the component.
 The third is to target a specific stack file within the component folder.

 ### Example 1

 ```
-components:
+ui:
   1:
-    folder: ./components
+    folder: ./ui
 ```

 ### Example 2

 ```
-components:
+ui:
   1:
-    filename: ./components/templates
+    filename: ./ui/about
 ```

 ### Example 3

 ```
-components:
+ui:
   1:
-    filename: ./components/templates/templates.livecode
+    filename: ./ui/about/about.livecode
 ```

-If you specify a folder containing folders of components (Example 1) then the framework will add all files ending with *.livecode or *.livecodescript to the list of stack files available to the application.
+If you specify a folder containing folders of ui components (Example 1) then the framework will add all files ending with *.livecode or *.livecodescript to the list of stack files available to the application.

 The second method (Example 2) allows you to target a single component folder to load.

 The third method (Example 3) is useful if you need to have a differnet encryption setting for a particular stack file.
 For example, if your application is encrypted with a password but you have a component that shouldn't be password protected then you could do this:

 ```
-components:
+ui:
   1:
-    filename: ./components/templates/templates.livecode
+    filename: ./ui/about/about.livecode
     encrypt: false
   2:
-    folder: ./components
+    folder: ./ui
 ```

-The component the you target with `filename` will be added to the list of stack files first along with the encryption setting.
-Then the folder of components will be loaded.
-The framework will see that the `components/templates/templates.livecode` stack file has already been analyzed and will skip it when loading the stack files in the `./components` folder.
+The ui component the you target with `filename` will be added to the list of stack files first along with the encryption setting.
+Then the folder of ui components will be loaded.
+The framework will see that the `ui/about/about.livecode` stack file has already been analyzed and will skip it when loading the stack files in the `./ui` folder.

 ## Extensions